Skip to content

 • The throughput and latencies of requests served over a given period.

-• The logs that are generated over a given period.
+• The logs generated over a given period.

-• The flame graph (Diagnostics View) that is generated over a given period.
+• The flame graph (Diagnostics View) generated over a given period.

 • The low-code diagram.